fabianaapateanu/training-mobile-basic-project/README.md

 The test project is a Maven project with the default structure:

    * `training-mobile-basic-project/pom.xml` - the maven project configuration file, where all Java library dependencies should be added
-   * `src/main/java/resources` - the app under tests, yamba-debug.apk file
+   * `src/main/java/resources` - the app under test, yamba-debug.apk file
    * `src/test/java` - the Java test class with a simple test method

 ## Application under test